OUR VISION, OUR QUEST, OUR GUIDING PRINCIPLES...

 - Environment – We feel that the Earth, our sacred shared home, also has a right to a healthy existence.
 The Earth is suffering for the same reason our bodies are suffering.
 A sacred balance has been disturbed.
 Humanity’s insensitivity and reliance on fossil fuel-based products like plastic cause widespread pollution and energy wastage.
 If we can decrease the amount of plastic being produced from unsustainable Earth-scarring petroleum and natural gas, and being discarded into Earth-polluting landfills, this is a positive step in the direction of restoring the Earth to her natural, healthy state of being.
 We have a problem with wildlife being clothed - actually strait-jacketed and choked - in plastic bags and six-pack rings.

 - Integrity – We feel all businesses have a duty to treat their employees, clients and suppliers in a fair, respectful and compassionate manner.
 We feel ‘corporate social responsibility’ and ‘ethical business practices’ are not only more important than making money, they are the building blocks of true success.
-We pursue multiple, balanced bottom lines: environmental, social, financial, spiritual… We're green and we advocate washing on a regular basis, but we abhor greenwashing.
+We pursue multiple, balanced bottom lines: environmental, social, financial, eductaional, activist, spiritual (we believe in interconnectedness)… We're green and we advocate washing on a regular basis, but we abhor greenwashing.

 - Community – We all share this Earth and this present moment – we are all interconnected.
 We are ONE.
 Each person's actions - regardless how small the action may appear - affect the whole.
 Why not live in a spirit of compassion, sharing and love?
 We cherish our local, regional and global communities, and are committed to nourishing them and giving back to them as we build meaningful, lasting, plastic-free relationships.